daraz999/slash-coffee/README.md

-# /coffee
+# /food

-/coffee is a slash command to organize coffee runs through slack.
+/food is a slash command to organize food runs through slack.

 Each run is created on a channel level, meaning that different channels can have separate runs simultaneously (if you have a global team, for example).

 ## Installation

-Visit [coffee.agelber.com](http://coffee.agelber.com) and you can follow the instructions from there.
+Visit [food.agelber.com](http://food.agelber.com) and you can follow the instructions from there.

 If you don't want to install this through the Slack app directory, you could deploy it on your own and add a custom integration through the Slack admin panel.